Pushparaj13811/chat-with-your-notes/README.md

 ## Features

-- 📄 **File Upload**: Support for PDF, TXT, and DOCX files with intelligent text extraction
+- 📄 **File Upload**: Support for PDF, TXT, and DOCX files with intelligent text extraction (up to 100MB)
+- 🔄 **Chunked Uploads**: Large files are automatically split and uploaded in chunks for reliability
 - 🤖 **AI Chat**: Ask questions about your documents using Google Gemini AI
 - 🔍 **Vector Search**: Intelligent document retrieval using embeddings and cosine similarity
 - 🔄 **Multi-File Chat**: Engage with multiple documents simultaneously in a single conversation